inancgumus/learngo/22-maps/questions/README.md

 > **5:** Slices, maps, and function values are not comparable.
 So, they cannot be map keys.
 >

-## Which are the following map's key and element types?
+## Which are the key and element types of the map below?
 ```go
 map[string]map[int]bool
 ```
 1. Key: string Element: bool
 2. Key: string Element: int
 3. Key: string Element: map[int]
-4. Key: string Element: map[int]string *CORRECT*
+4. Key: string Element: map[int]bool *CORRECT*

 > **4:** The map contains other maps.
 The element type of a map can be of any type.
 >

-## What is a map behind the scenes?
+## What is a map value behind the scenes?
 1. A map header
 2. A pointer to a map header *CORRECT*
 3. Tiny data structure with 3 fields: Pointer, Length and Capacity